GrumpELemming/Ban-Checker-for-PUBG-/README.md

-PUBG Ban Checker GUI – How to Download & Run
+Ban Checker for PUBG GUI – How to Download & Run

 Go to the Releases page for latest version
 Extract the .zip file to any folder on your computer.